ClHome 〉About Us 〉Employment

 Current Opportunities

-The San Francisco City Attorney’s Office is looking for a qualified and motivated Deputy City Attorney to join its Tax Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Deputy City Attorney to join its Worker Protection Team.

 If you are interested in the position, more information about the job and application process is available here.

-The San Francisco City Attorney’s Office is looking for a qualified and motivated individual to lead its Information Technology Team as an IT Director.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated litigator to litigate tax disputes along with subject matter experts on its Tax Team.

 If you are interested in the position, more information about the job and application process is available here.

-The San Francisco City Attorney’s Office is looking for a qualified and motivated Paralegal to join its Trial/Litigation Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Deputy City Attorney to join its Health & Human Services Team.

 If you are interested in the position, more information about the job and application process is available here.

-The San Francisco City Attorney’s Office is looking for an experienced and motivated Deputy City Attorney to join its Trial/Litigation Team.
+The San Francisco City Attorney’s Office is looking for a qualified and motivated Deputy City Attorney to join its Government Team.

 If you are interested in the position, more information about the job and application process is available here.